 Read our full iPhone 8 review.

 The best premium phones like the Galaxy S10, Pixel 3 and iPhone 11 cost anywhere from $700 to as much as $1,000.
 However, there are great values with flagship-level specs under $500.
 On a budget?
 You can get a very good Android phone for less than $300.

 How We Rate Phones

-We rate smartphones using a combination of subjective criteria (e.g., design, ease of use); our own benchmarks (e.g., our battery, audio and display tests); and synthetic benchmarks (e.g., Geekbench for speed, 3DMark for graphics).
-We also take photos in different lighting conditions and compare the results.
+We rate smartphones using a combination of subjective criteria (including design and ease of use); our own benchmarks (e.g., our battery, audio and display tests; and synthetic benchmarks (Geekbench 4 for speed, 3DMark for graphics).
+We also do real-world speed tests (such as video editing) and take photos in different lighting conditions to compare the results.

 After we've conducted all of our testing, we rate each device based on its features, performance and overall value.
-Only the very best devices make our Best list.
+Only the top-performing devices make our Best list.